EVerest/everest-core/docs/README.md

 # trailbook: EVerest

-The everest documentation uses the CMake package `trailbook` to build and manage its documentation.
+The EVerest documentation uses the CMake package `trailbook` to build and manage its documentation.
 Additional it uses the extension package `trailbook-ext-everest`